David Seymour: End of Life Choice Bill

+On 6 June 2015, Seymour confirmed that he was preparing a member's bill known as the End of Life Choice Bill that would legalise assisted dying.
+This bill was in response to the decision in Seales v Attorney-General that stated only parliament had the ability to address assisted suicide laws.
+On 14 October 2015, Seymour lodged the End of Life Choice Bill into the member's ballot, launched a website promoting his bill, and released an ACT-commissioned poll of 2800 people showing 66% public support in favour of legalising assisted dying.
+The bill passed its first reading 76–44 in December 2017 and its second reading 70–50 in June 2019.
+In the committee of the whole House, support from the New Zealand First party became conditional on a referendum to decide whether the law should come into force.
+An amendment to require a referendum passed 69–51, and the bill passed its third reading with the same numbers on 13 November.
+The bill received royal assent on 16 November 2019, becoming the End of Life Choice Act 2019.
+A referendum was held on 17 October 2020.
+The vote was held in conjunction with the 2020 general election, and official results were released on 6 November 2020.
+It was accepted by New Zealand voters, with 65.1% in support and 33.7% opposed.

-Sale and Supply of Alcohol (Rugby World Cup 2015 Extended Trading Hours) legislation
+Sale and Supply of Alcohol legislation

 In August 2015, Seymour introduced a member's bill to allow bars and rugby clubs to extend their bar trading hours when they are televising games from the Rugby World Cup.
 Most games, due to the time difference between New Zealand and England, started between 4 am and 6 am New Zealand Time, meaning that alcohol would not usually have been allowed to be sold.
 Despite opposition from the Green Party and the Māori Party, Seymour's bill passed all three readings, meaning that bars and rugby clubs were allowed to open for Rugby World Cup games.

 LGBTI cross-party group

-In 2015, Seymour was a member of a cross-party group initiated by Jan Logie to look at and advocate for LGBTI rights.
-The group consisted of Catherine Delahunty (Green), Chris Bishop (National), Seymour, Denis O'Rourke (NZ First), Denise Roche (Green), James Shaw (Green), Logie (Green), Kevin Hague (Green), Louisa Wall (Labour), Nanaia Mahuta (Labour), Paul Foster-Bell (National), and Trevor Mallard (Labour).
+In 2015, Seymour became a member of a cross-party group initiated by Jan Logie to look at and advocate for LGBTI rights.
+The group also included: Catherine Delahunty (Green), Chris Bishop (National), Denis O'Rourke (NZ First), Denise Roche (Green), James Shaw (Green), Kevin Hague (Green), Louisa Wall (Labour), Nanaia Mahuta (Labour), Paul Foster-Bell (National), and Trevor Mallard (Labour).

+Legalisation of Uber drivers and ride-sharing drivers

+On 4 August 2017, Seymour and Transport Minister Simon Bridges helped to make Uber become part of New Zealand's transport system.
+This also opened other ride-sharing apps like DiDi and Ola to enter and co-exist in the market.

+In Opposition (2017–2023)

+Second term (2017–2020)

+Seymour was re-elected to Parliament for Epsom in the 2017 general election as the sole ACT Member of Parliament.